Age

 The beginning of understanding other people’s minds is gradual; at 9 months, an infant may exhibit “joint attention,” the ability

-By the end of their second year, toddlers begin to understand the relationship between objects, solving simple jigsaw puzzles and
+By the end of their second year, toddlers begin to understand the relationship between objects, solve simple jigsaw puzzles, and

 The learning process becomes more thoughtful for toddlers as they approach their third birthday.
 They begin solving problems and performing mental